top of page

 It is a sacred and auspicious symbol that represents prosperity, good fortune, and protection in Balinese Hinduism.

 The Balinese swastika is often depicted as a clockwise rotating equilateral cross with arms bent at right angles.
-It is commonly found in Balinese architecture, traditional paintings, and religious rituals.

 The symbol is considered highly sacred and is associated with the Hindu god Vishnu, who is considered the preserver and protector.